 One of the disabilities that are included in web accessibility compliance is an audio disability.
 Before you can say that your website is fully accessible, you must check the status of the audio accessibility.
 To make sure you cover all the parts, we have created this audio accessibility checklist.
 Our checklist tells you what parts of your website you should make accessible for users with auditory disabilities.
 Often, website owners turn less focus on this aspect of accessibility compliance.
-With this checklist, we guide you through the process of improving your website on audio accessibility.
+With this checklist, we guide you through the process of improving your website on audio accessibility today.

 What is audio accessibility?